 Yogananda is frequently mentioned in your articles.
 Do you recommend certain of his writings?

 I certainly do.
 Autobiography of a Yogi should be read through carefully many times, giving very close attention to the footnotes.
-It is the most perfect presentation of Indian philosophy and spirituality that I know, though Swami Yatiswarananda's Meditation and Spiritual Life, which I recommend also, is a close second.

 Here is the order I recommend for the study of Yogananda's writings: